 Facebook jail is when your ability to post on Facebook is restricted.
 It can happen for several reasons, including posting too much in a short time, using certain words in your posts, or even being reported by another user.

-While being in Facebook jail may not seem like a big deal, it can be troublesome for businesses that rely on the site to reach their customers.
+While being subject to this may not seem like a big deal, it can be troublesome for companies that rely on their business pages to reach their customers.

 Facebook had 2.936 billion monthly active users in April 2022, making it one of the most popular social media platforms for connecting with people and increasing your business.